DoingFedTime/TorConfluxVsNoConflux/README.md

 A cyberpunk-styled interactive visualization demonstrating how Conflux multipath routing technology can double the speed of the Tor network.

+To learn more about this in video form click on the picture below:

 [![Conflux Tor Network Visualization](https://i.ibb.co/ynwXXzCq/yt.png)](https://www.youtube.com/watch?v=obD8vN7kDnI)

+To see the comparison go to:
 [Live View](https://doingfedtime.com/conflux-tor-network-visualization/)

 ## Overview